 Smooth out one yard piece of tulle and keep it folded in half (as it comes from the bolt.)
 Now, fold this piece UP lengthwise in half and then fold in half again.
 (As shown in pic below, you'll now be working with a piece that is 36" long and approximately 6" or so folded in height.)

-Cut through all layers every 4 inches along this tulle, giving you 9 pieces for each section.
-Unfold each of the nine separately, *fold each exactly in half and cut along the fold giving you 18 pieces of tulle that measure 4" wide x approximately 13" long.
+IF you want a tutu that is 6 1/2" long from the waist then fold each of the 9 pieces of 4" wide tulle exactly in half and cut along the fold giving you 18 pieces of tulle that measure 4" wide x approximately 13" long.
 (Your pieces may be a tad longer depending on the tulle you use....my tulle was supposed to be 54" wide, but it wasn't exactly so.)

 Continue cutting the remaining yardage in this same manner.